bishbashbackup/premissh/README.md

 This repository is provided as-is without any warranty or support.
 The author is not responsible for any damage or loss caused by the use of this script

-This documentation was last updated in 28th February 2024.
+This documentation was last updated in 12th June 2024.

 ## Contents